Making Generated Images Hard To Spot: A Transferable Attack On Synthetic Image Detectors: Experimental Setup

-To demonstrate the effectiveness of the proposed attack, we benchmarked the baseline performance of victim forensic CNN detectors and evaluated the performance of our proposed attack against these CNNs using a common evaluation set, \textit{Eval-set}. \textit{Eval-set} contains $4,000$ real images from LSUN and all the generated images of objects created by six different GAN methods from the testing set of ForenSynths dataset.
-These GAN methods are ProGAN~\cite{progankarras2017progressive}, CycleGAN~\cite{cycleganzhu2017unpaired}, StyleGAN~\cite{stylegankarras2019style}, StyleGAN2~\cite{stylegan2Karras2019}, BigGAN~\cite{bigganbrock2018large}, and GauGAN~\cite{gauganpark2019gaugan}.
-Since the numbers of images generated by each GAN method are different in the ForenSynths dataset, we listed them in Table~\ref{tab: set1}.
-The object dataset was created to demonstrate the proposed attack can be trained on images generated by one GAN method (ProGAN) and transfer to falsify forensic traces of images generated by other GAN methods (six other GAN methods in Table~\ref{tab: set1}) unseen by the attack.
+We benchmarked the baseline performance of victim forensic CNN detectors and evaluated the performance of our proposed attack against these CNNs using a common evaluation set, \textit{Eval-set}. \textit{Eval-set} contains $4,000$ real images from LSUN, and all the generated images of objects created by six different GAN methods from the testing set of ForenSynths dataset, which consists of 26,300 images comprised of 4,000 images from ProGAN~\cite{progankarras2017progressive}, 1,300 from CycleGAN~\cite{cycleganzhu2017unpaired}, 6,000 from StyleGAN~\cite{stylegankarras2019style}, 8,000 from StyleGAN2~\cite{stylegan2Karras2019}, 2,000 from BigGAN~\cite{bigganbrock2018large}, and 5,000 from GauGAN~\cite{gauganpark2019gaugan}.